Othniel2471/awesome-books/READme.md

 6. **IMPORTANT NOTE:** feel free to research auto-correct options for Stylelint if you get a flood of errors but keep in mind that correcting style errors manually will help you to make a habit of writing a clean code!

+### Usage
+To run the project:
+- After cloning the project, open it in a code editor of your choice.
+- If you're using Vs code you can run with live server by installing the  live server extension

 <p align="right">(<a href="#readme-top">back to top</a>)</p>